bloom-07/Society_Repair_Management_WEB/README.md

 - Email or SMS notifications
 - Improved UI/UX and mobile responsiveness
 - Cloud deployment (Render or Railway)
+These improvements can be added without changing the core architecture, demonstrating the scalability of the current design.
 ---

 ## Conclusion

-The ServiceTrack demonstrates a complete, non-trivial web application with meaningful backend logic, relational database design, and real-world workflow modeling.
+ServiceTrack demonstrates a complete, non-trivial web application with meaningful backend logic, relational database design, and real-world workflow modeling.
 This project fulfills the CS50 Final Project requirements by showcasing problem-solving skills, abstraction, and system design rather than focusing only on visual appearance.